China TV report targets global automakers for faulty brake pads

-BEIJING Dec 19 A China Central Television (CCTV) report on Sunday highlighted complaints by the country's safety watchdog this year that some imported brake pads destined for vehicles sold by global automakers, including Volkswagen AG and Toyota Motor were found to be faulty.
+BEIJING A China Central Television (CCTV) report on Sunday highlighted complaints by the country's safety watchdog this year that some imported brake pads destined for vehicles sold by global automakers, including Volkswagen AG (VOWG_p.DE) and Toyota Motor (7203.T), were found to be faulty.

 Leading foreign firms in China have sometimes been hit by consumer backlash after CCTV segments, with Volkswagen being targeted last year in two separate investigations.

 While more than 60 brands were involved, nine foreign automakers and one supplier were found to have issues with 10 or more shipments, CCTV said.
-These included VW, Audi AG, Toyota, Jaguar Land Rover Ltd, BMW AG, Daimler AG's Mercedes-Benz, Hyundai Motor Co , Kia Motors Corp, Geely-owned Volvo and parts maker Textar.
+These included VW, Audi AG (NSUG.DE), Toyota, Jaguar Land Rover Ltd [TAMOJL.UL], BMW AG (BMWG.DE), Daimler AG's (DAIGn.DE) Mercedes-Benz, Hyundai Motor Co (005380.KS), Kia Motors Corp (000270.KS), Geely-owned [GEELY.UL] Volvo and parts maker Textar.

+"Customers are not at risk.
+All genuine Audi parts are compliant with local regulations in China," a Beijing-based Audi spokeswoman said in a statement on Tuesday.

+A Volkswagen spokeswoman said the company places importance on the matters mentioned in the reports and will try to address concerns in a timely and satisfactory manner.

-The automakers did not respond immediately to request for comment.
+Other automakers did not respond to request for comment.
 Textar could not be reached for comment.

 The report cited a wide range of issues from potential brake failure at high temperatures to improper labelling.